shaka-project/shaka-packager/docs/linux_profiling.md

 ## Heap Profiling

-To turn on the heap profiler on edash-packager, use the `HEAPPROFILE` environment variable to specify a filename for the heap profile.
+To turn on the heap profiler on shaka-packager, use the `HEAPPROFILE` environment variable to specify a filename for the heap profile.
 For example:

     HEAPPROFILE=/tmp/heapprofile out/Release/packager